 APR is a term that we hear about all of the time, but many of us don’t know what it means even though we encounter it every day.
 APR stands for Annual Percentage Rate.
+The annual percentage rate on a loan is the amount the lender would charge if you borrowed the money for a year, as a percentage of the original loan.
 APR is normally attached to any type of credit that you have taken out such as a payday or short term loan.

 The APR is what tells you how much interest you will be paying on top of your loan.
 In this guide, you are going to learn about how APR works and in what situations APR will be applied.
 The point is to empower you so that you take control of your personal finances without getting bitten by APR.
 In the UK, APR is a legal requirement that must be shown on all loans clearly so that consumers know what they are getting into.

 In a nutshell, APR is the cost of borrowing which you must pay on top of the loan itself.
 As a responsible lender, Peachy Loans shows its APR rate on the cash loans it offers.

 - Where credit cards or loans use a representative APR, this means 51% of successful applicants will be given the stated interest rate.